Developing A Culture of Strong Work Ethic

 Organisations need to reinforce ethical conduct by encouraging people with a strong work ethics with appropriate reward and recognition.
 Positive work ethics help to boost the morale of business and also increases productivity and retention level of employees.
 This promotes cost cutting and eventually benefits the organisation financially with improved productivity and cost effectiveness.

 What Should Basic Work Ethics for an Organisation Include?

 An ethical organisation is one which operates with fairness, compassion, integrity, and responsibility.
 One of the best means of communicating organisational ethics is by educating and training employees regarding the organisational standards.
 The basic work ethics of an organisation should include the following:

-- Having uniform rules and regulations: An ethical organisation needs to treat all its employees with equal respect, irrespective of race, caste, creed, culture, or lifestyle and providing equal opportunities for growth and promotion.
+- Having uniform rules and regulations: An ethical organization should treat all employees with respect, regardless of background, and provide the same opportunities for advancement.
 Hence, managers need to refrain from favouring one employee over another, as it may lead to lawsuits.

 - Communicating the rules and regulations to everyone: An ethical organisation needs to ensure that the company policies are clearly communicated to every employee with absolute transparency.

 - Respecting Employees: An organisation with ethics needs to respect its employees and be reciprocated in the same manner.
 It should not have rigid rules and regulations for its employees and should be compassionate towards the employees.

 - Avoiding Micromanagement: An organisation should establish the key roles and responsibilities right at the time of on boarding.
 It should refrain from micromanaging its staff.
 If required, the employees should be inducted into work ethic skills training at the time of joining the organisation.